pveller/orolo/README.md

 ![parsing process animated](/animation/parsing.gif)

 Then it computes the date tokens by arranging them into a computable sequence.
+The `DAY_OF_MONTH` token, for example, can't be computed without being attached to either a `MONTH` token or a `DIRECTION_MONTH` token.
+The `RANGE` token will make _orolo_ return all dates that are between the two boundaries - left and right hand side.
+In the example above, the left hand side of the range is _complete_ and can be computed.
+The right hand side of the range, however, is missing a month or a relative month direction (i.e. next month, last month) and so _orolo_ will "borrow" the `DIRECTION_MONTH` from the left hand side.
+The same logic applies, for example, when computing `I was in New York on May 6th, 7th, and 8th` to compute `7th` and `8th` as `May 7th` and `May 8th` respectively.

 ## Locales

 Right now orolo only supports English but it is designed to support other languages as well.
-You will need to implement the `ILocale` interface.
-The best way to do it at the moment is to take a look at how `EnglishLocale` is implemented.
+You would need to implement the [`ILocale`](/blob/master/src/locale/locale.ts) interface.
+The best way to do it at the moment is to take a look at how [`EnglishLocale`](/blob/master/src/locale/english/index.ts) is implemented.
 In short, you specify how to tokenize a sentence, you also specify how many language tokens (words) can a date token span, and then you implement token detectors for each token type that _orolo_ supports.

 ## Aggressive Parsing